-The short ribs are browned on the stove top prior to slow cooking, and this step shouldn’t be skipped.
+- The short ribs are browned on the stove top prior to slow cooking, and this step shouldn’t be skipped.
 The ribs get nice and caramelized, and that’s where a lot of the flavor comes in.

-The ribs will take several hours to cook, and the risotto only takes about 30 minutes.
+- The ribs will take several hours to cook, and the risotto only takes about 30 minutes.
 When your ribs are tender, it’s risotto go time — you definitely don’t want to make this ahead.
 All of your ingredients can be prepped and ready to go so it will come together very quickly!

 I used a combination of white wine and chicken stock in the risotto, which may sound strange since it’s paired with beef short ribs.
 The flavors all work together (I promise!), but you can use whatever type of liquid(s) you prefer.

 Beef Short Ribs with Mushroom Risotto are tender, falling off the bone short ribs over creamy risotto with caramelized onions and meaty mushrooms.
 This, my friends, is what the ultimate comfort food looks like, and I can’t wait to make it again.

-- 3-3½ lbs. beef short ribs
+- 3-3 1/2 lbs. beef short ribs

 - 2 tablespoons extra virgin olive oil